(Cleveland, Ohio, October 28, 1894 – Grove City, Ohio, October 26, 1974)1

 On May 10, 1918, Hooper had just completed a stint as a ferry pilot and was in London reporting to go overseas.
 There he found that “Tommy Herbert, Frank Read, and Paul Winslow . . . are in town starting to ferry pilot.
 They and [Roland Hammond] “Rit” Ritter, . . .
 [Duerson] Knight . . . and two other of us Am. pilots (who are starting to ferry) and myself all went to lunch at the American Officers’ Club.
 We all got in the back of one taxi and yelled and sang in a manner that probably shocked the Britishers and our superior officers that might have seen it. . . .
 We had a fine meal there, fried chicken on a meatless day, and lots of fun.”20

 There is a passage in the War Birds entry for April 25, 1918, that mentions Herbert and Winslow: “Tommy Herbert and Paul Winslow were in the other night full of rumors.
 They have a scheme for getting switched from Camels, or rather Winslow has.
 They are ferrying and always take a Bristol Fighter.
 They are going to pass themselves off as Bristol pilots.
 Tommy is not so enthusiastic as he crashed a Bristol last week and broke a couple of ribs and sprained his back.
 I wish he’d sprain his throat so he couldn’t sing.”
-It is difficult to disentangle fact from poetic license, but Hooper’s evidence suggests the date may be off.
-It is possible, but unexpected, that pilots about to be assigned to an S.E.5 Squadron would be ferrying Camels and Bristol Fighters.
+It is difficult to disentangle fact from poetic license, but the date is certainly off, given that the court martial detained Herbert and Winslow at Ayr into early May 1918.
+They may well have ferried Bristol Fighters, but that they had been destined for a Camel squadron is unlikely.
 (And Herbert’s singing, in duets with Winslow, was reported as popular and appreciated by squadron mates in France).21

-In early June Herbert, Winslow, and Read, along with other men from the second Oxford detachment, were filling in time and digging trenches at a pilots pool at Rang-du-Fliers, about twenty miles south of Boulogne, as documented in a photo from the album of John Chadbourn Rorison.22 Postings to R.A.F. squadrons finally came at the end of the month.
+On June 6, 1918, Herbert, Winslow, Read, and John L. C. Rorison were ordered to Boulogne to report “for assignment to duty, in connection with aviation.”21a They, along with a number of other men from the Oxford detachments, spent their first days in France marking time and digging trenches at a pilots pool at Rang-du-Fliers, about twenty miles south of Boulogne, as documented in a photo from the album of John Chadbourn Rorison.22 Postings to R.A.F. squadrons finally came at the end of the month.
 On June 29, 1918, Winslow wrote in his diary:

 At last, after three weeks here (Rang du Fliers No. 2 Pool, France) Tommy and I were posted to 60 Squadron.
 At eleven o’clock 60’s tender came and picked us up, bag and baggage.
 We stopped at Abbeville and then carried on to 60, arriving at 2:30, and were told that we did not belong there but at 56, and were shipped off without any lunch.
 Poor Frank Read nearly cried when we left, and our impression of 60 was very poor.
 Arriving here the change of atmosphere was very apparent.
 Captain [Gerald Joseph Constable] Maxwell, the CO—Major [Euan James Leslie Warren] Gilchrist—and everybody turned out to meet us.
 It seems they had us transferred when we were on route.
 I think we landed on both feet, as this is the top squadron in the RAF.
 We are south of Doullens and patrol from Albert to Arras.23